boutproject/boutproject.github.io/development/index.md

 2. Examples, test cases, and physics models, some of which are under *examples*
 3. Tools for pre- and post-processing

-The [BOUT-dev](https://github.com/boutproject/BOUT-dev) repository should only contain code which is useful for a wide range of users, and should **never** contain large binary files: It should rarely be necessary to add anything over 1Mb, and never any file over 10Mb in size.
+The [BOUT](https://github.com/boutproject/BOUT) and [BOUT-dev](https://github.com/boutproject/BOUT-dev) repositories should only contain code which is useful for a wide range of users, and should **never** contain large binary files: It should rarely be necessary to add anything over 1Mb, and never any file over 10Mb in size.
 Larger physics models, test cases, and tools should be stored in separate repositories.
 These can be created on the [boutproject](https://github.com/boutproject/)